September 2019 Summary

-Streamflows were average or lower than average for 89% of the sites, spread throughout the drainage division.
-Leven River at Bannons Bridge had the third highest streamflow for September since 1980.
-Scamander River Upstream Scamander Water Supply Intake had the lowest streamflow for September since 1980 due to low rainfall.
+Streamflows were lower than average for 62 per cent of the sites, spread throughout the drainage division.
+Arm River - Above Mersey had the lowest streamflow for September since 1980.

-During September, the total storage volume decreased in the Hobart system, but it increased in the Lake Margaret system.
-By the end of the month, the volume of water stored was 100% of the total accessible capacity, an increase of 9% from the previous year.
+During September, the total accessible volume decreased in the Hobart system, but remained stable in the Lake Margaret system.
+By the end of the month, the total volume of water stored was 94 per cent of the total accessible capacity, a decrease of four per cent from the previous year.

 |Rainfall decile group||Percentage of area|